openstack/python-openstackclient/doc/source/cli/man/openstack.rst

 in configuration file.
 Recording the user operation, it can identify the change of the resource and it becomes useful information for troubleshooting.

-See :doc:`../configuration` about Logging Settings for more details.
+See :ref:`configuration` about Logging Settings for more details.

 NOTES